 Practical Nursing Certificate - Evening Weekend

-The Practical Nursing program is also offered as an evening-weekend option in Springfield.
-This option provides students who are unable to attend school on a full-time basis during the day, another option for certificate completion.
+The Practical Nursing program is also offered as an evening-weekend option at both the Springfield and Beavercreek campuses.
+The classroom sessions of some of the LPN courses may be offered in a web conferencing format with the instructor rotating on-site locations on a week-to-week basis.
+This part-time evening-weekend option provides students who are unable to attend school on a full-time basis during the day, another option for certificate completion.
 Students can enroll on a part-time basis, taking less than 12 credit hours during each semester.
 The program entrance requirements, learning outcomes, curriculum and clinical, graduation and licensure requirements are the same as listed for the full-time program.
 The program schedule that follows is designed for students who have completed all prerequisites and who have no college preparatory recommendations.

 Upon completion of this program of practical nurse education, the graduate will be able to: